Products

 Sold out

-Based on the New York Times bestselling book by licensed therapist and relationship expert Nedra Glover Tawwab, this new 2024 boxed calendar helps buyers set healthy boundaries, form strong relationships and connections, and speak up for what they need.
+Based on the New York Times bestselling book by licensed therapist and relationship expert Nedra Glover Tawwab, this 2025 boxed calendar helps buyers set healthy boundaries, form strong relationships and connections, and speak up for what they need.
 Embrace your authentic self and experience the freedom of truly being you all year with relatable, inclusive, and inspiring content that gives you the tools to establish boundaries in every aspect of your life, identify your needs, and learn to experience and express your feelings freely.

 • 3 pc affirmation pens - be bold. be brave. be fearless.